SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I have skipped one day i.e. 18th Macrh 2017 due to m y practical exam.

 **Link to work:** You can check today's progress here http://beta.freecodecamp.com/en/srrohitkandpal

+### Day 17: March 20, 2017

+**Today's Progress**: Moved ahead with beta.freecodecamp.com amd completed all challenges of Accessibily beta verison of freecodecamp.

+**Thoughts:** Time to accelerate.

+**Link to work:** You can check today's progress here http://beta.freecodecamp.com/en/srrohitkandpal